infinimineralex/CS580_Fall24_Alexander_Haga/README.md

 ## Requirements

-To install the required dependencies, run:
+To install the required dependencies, clone the repository, navigate to the repo folder and run:

 ```bash
 pip install -r requirements.txt